 - Number of volunteers who work with us annually:

 2008 Outstanding Community Service award presented by SecureHorizons.

 - No stories found

 - $3 million or higher

-- The current budget for The Downtown Cluster's Geriatric Day Care Center is: $500k to $1 million
+- The current budget for The Downtown Cluster's Geriatric Day Care Center is: $1 million to $3 million

 - Less than $500k